 Blanco vs. Reposado vs. Anejo Tequila

-I’m also branching out to darker tequila for the first time since college (my Jose Cuervo gold days are a sad comparison, I know).
-I traditionally use blanco tequila, but I’m finding reposado and añejo tequilas are really where it’s at.
-The flavor is slightly different because it is aged in oak barrels.
-It gives a unique caramel and vanilla flavor you won’t find in blanco tequila (which isn’t barrel aged).
+I traditionally use Blanco tequila, but I’m finding Reposado and Anejo tequilas are really where it’s at.
+The flavor is more complex because Reposado and Anejo tequilas are aged in oak barrels, Anejo being aged the longest duration in oak.
+It gives a unique caramel and vanilla flavor you won’t find in Blanco tequila (which isn’t barrel-aged at all).

-On the other hand, elderflower liqueur (St, Germain is a popular one) is becoming very popular.
+Elderflower liqueur (St, Germain is a popular one) is becoming very popular.
 I’ve been experimenting with different ways to use it since I always have it in the liquor cabinet for my cucumber gin martini.
 Why not use elderflower in place of triple sec?
-It work’s the same but gives a different color and unique flavor compared to your typical margarita.
+It works the same but gives a different color and unique flavor compared to your typical margarita.

 - 2 ounces reposado tequila